asyncapi/website/pages/blog/google-season-of-docs-2022.md

 ---

 ## ¡Hola, AsyncAPI community!
 For today's blog post about AsyncAPI Docs 📑, I wanted to share with all technical writers about our organization’s plan for participation in `Google Season of Docs 2022 (GSoD)`.
 Any and all technical writers are welcome to come participate with us for GSoD 2022 season, regardless of tech background or years of experience!
-At AsynAPI, we love mentoring folks who want to get involved in OSS, tech, and Docs. ❤️
+At AsyncAPI, we love mentoring folks who want to get involved in OSS, tech, and Docs. ❤️

 As some of you may remember from my [Gist Docs update for 31 Jan - 11 Feb 2022](https://gist.github.com/alequetzalli/94ca1ffb5d123b450501e40a4a3b56e2), I noted that GSoD 2022 was coming up and that AsyncAPI wanted to participate in the application process once it opened on February 23, 2022.